Universal covers of commutative finite Morley rank groups: Introduction

+In the case of $\G$ a complex semiabelian variety, this is the same construction that appears in the definition of the \'etale fundamental group - every finite \'etale cover of $\G$ is dominated by some $[n]$, so taking the inverse limit with respect to all $[n]$ amounts to taking the inverse limit with respect to all finite \'etale covers.
+So $\widehat{\G}$ can be identified as the ``\'etale universal cover'' of $\G$.

-As in Grothendieck's construction of the \'{e}tale fundamental group, we may consider the inverse limit of finite \'{e}tale covers of $\G$ as an ``\'{e}tale universal cover'' of $\G$.
-Any finite \'{e}tale cover of $\G$ is dominated by a multiplication-by-$n$ homomorphism $[n] : \G \mapsonto \G$, meaning that it suffices to consider the projective limit of copies of $\G(K)$ with these maps between them, $\widehat{\G}(K) := \liminv [n] : \G \mapsonto \G$.
-This can be considered as a purely algebraic substitute for the analytic universal cover; we will see below one justification for this: in an appropriate language, the latter is an elementary submodel of the former.
+In general, we can see $\widehat{\G}$ as a purely algebraic substitute for an analytic universal cover of $\G$.
+We will see below in Remark~\ref{rem:LGelem} one justification for this: in an appropriate language $\widehat{L}$, if $\G$ is a Lie group, then the Lie exponential map is an elementary submodel of the profinite universal cover $\widehat{\G}$.

-We can parallel this construction for an abstract commutative divisible finite Morley rank group $\G$, defining the ``pro-definable universal cover'' $\widehat{\G} := \liminv [n] : \G \mapsonto \G$.
-If we consider definable finite group covers as a substitute for \'{e}tale maps, again any is dominated by some $[n]$, so this is the analogue of the \'{e}tale universal cover.

-The results described in the previous subsection result from classifying the models of the theory of this structure in an appropriate language, which in the algebraic case corresponds to the notion of ``algebraic isomorphism'' defined above.
+The results described in the previous subsection result from classifying the models of the first-order theory of $\widehat{\G}$.

+In \secref{sec:hat} we define the structure we wish to consider on $\widehat{\G}$, axiomatise its first-order theory $\widehat{T}$, prove quantifier elimination, and examine it in terms of stability theory.
+In \secref{sec:classification}, we give a classification of the models of $\widehat{T}$.
+In \secref{sec:abelian}, we return essentially to the context of \ssecref{ssec:intro}, specialising the abstract model theory of earlier sections to the case of algebraic groups.
+Here we also use Kummer theory to strengthen the classification (peeking inside the prime model); the necessary Kummer theory is presented in Appendix~\ref{sec:kummer}.
+Finally, in \secref{sec:examples}, we present some further natural examples of models of $\widehat{T}$ for various $\G$, to which our classification theorem applies.